qfpl/state-machine-testing-course/level05/README.md

 duplicate of the thing we're testing?
 This is where state machine testing becomes an art.

-The goal: construct a minimal the model that can still support sensible `Command`s.
+The goal: construct a minimal model that can still support sensible `Command`s.
 The exact details of this often depend on the thing that you're testing.

 One technique is to define `Command`s that do no work of their own, but instead inspect the current model and update specific values used